EvilmaxSec/EvilmaxSec/README.md

 ## 🧠 About Me

-- 🔐 **Cybersecurity Analyst & Ethical Hacker** passionate about protecting digital landscapes
+- 🔐 **Cybersecurity Analyst & Ethical Hacker from Tanzania🇹🇿** passionate about protecting digital landscapes
 - 🕵️‍♂️ Skilled in **penetration testing**, **vulnerability assessment**, and **network security**
 - 🌱 Constantly learning new hacking techniques, tools, and emerging technologies
 - 💬 Ask me about **Python**, **JavaScript**, **Linux**, or **Web Application Security**